eclipse-archived/ceylon-lang.org/documentation/tour/basics.md

 opportunity to explore how `null` values are treated in Ceylon, which is quite different to what you're probably used to in Java or C#.

+Let's consider an over-verbose example to start with:

     doc "Print a personalized greeting"
     void hello() {
         String? name = process.arguments.first;